Rugby: Australian Hayne jailed for sexual assault

 "The use of force was such that the victim had no prospect of stopping him physically.

-"He was at least twice her weight at 100km and an athlete at the top of his form."
+"He was at least twice her weight at 100kg and an athlete at the top of his form."

 Hayne, 33, had faced a maximum possible sentence of 14 years in jail.